 It provides a focal point for a unified City-wide entertainment and exhibition offer.

-The building needs to generate an appetite by residents and visitors alike, to visit the city centre, and to increase footfall to encourage the enhancement of the city centre retail offer.
+The building will generate an appetite from residents and visitors alike, to visit the city centre and enjoy this unique green space.

+The increased footfall will also encourage the enhancement of the city centre retail offer.
 The commercial benefits highlight Edinburgh as a destination of choice, increase employment, and provide substantial opportunities to increase city revenues.

-It is important to remember that the Bandstand is located within a garden.
-The existing design comprises a large concrete seating area attached to the Bandstand which acts as a barrier to public movement through the gardens and is virtually unused out with the few major events hosted there.
-The aim is to remove this completely and return the area to a garden landscape.
+It is important to remember that the Theatre is located within a garden.
+The existing design comprises a large concrete seating area attached to the Theatre which acts as a barrier to public movement through the gardens and is virtually unused out with the few major events hosted there.
+The aim is to remove this and return the area to a garden landscape.
 This will open up the whole of the Gardens to visitors and create a new sense of place for what is intended to be an emblematic new Pavilion.

-This initiative is focused on one of Scotland’s most sensitive and high-profile sites so the protection of the Gardens is essential; returning space to garden use is a core objective and is a key theme within the design brief for the architectural design competition.
+This initiative is focused on one of Scotland’s most sensitive and high-profile sites so the protection of the Gardens is essential; returning space to garden use is a core objective and was a key theme within the design brief for the architectural design competition.